-See all past Community-based Learning courses that have been offered since fall 2008.
+See all past Community-based Learning courses that have been offered in the past five academic years.

 Community-based Learning classes include at least 25 hours of service throughout the semester as part of the course requirement.
 Typically, you’ll begin by exploring the background of the issues related to the class and preparing to work with a community organization or agency.

 Then you will usually spend a few hours a week at that community partner site or working on a project for a community partner, using your skills to provide real benefits to your community partner.
 During the course, you will learn from your community partners and experiences in the community, while also learning during class time.

 The Morgridge Center offers transportation options to help Community-based Learning students get to and from their community partner sites.